sprylab/purple-docs/source/deep_links.rst

   The :code:`<PACKAGE_NAME>` of the app can be found on the app overview page in the Purple DS Manager.

+  The :code:`<PACKAGE_NAME>` in the deep link has to be used in lower case even though the app's actual package name can contain capital letters.

 .. toggle-box:: Example
   :color: transparent